robg22/UniversityOfTexasAtSanAntonio/README.md

-# University Of Texasa At San Antonio
+# University Of Texas At San Antonio
 Projects done college